flash62au/WiTcontroller/README.md

                                R3 PIN 16

 Note:
-Different keypad manufacturers often arrange the pins on the base of the keypad differently.
+Different keypad manufacturers may arrange the pins on the base of the keypad differently to those listed above.
 So it is important to make sure the pins on the keypad are correctly identified and adjusted as needed.